gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallCertificatesHowTo.md

 We have now completed the creation of our certificates and keys.

 ### Replication of Keys Directory to other nodes
-If you are deploying a multi node Stroom cluster, then you would replicate the directory ~stroomuser/stroom-jks to each node in the cluster.
-That is, tar it up, copy the tar file to the other node(s) then untar it.
+If you are deploying a multi node Stroom cluster, then you would replicate the directory `~/stroomuser/stroom-jks` to each node in the cluster.
+That is, tar it up, copy the tar file to the other node(s) then `untar` it.
 We can make use of the other node's mounted file system for this process.
 That is one could execute the commands on the first node, where we created the certificates

 ```bash
 cd ~stroomuser
 tar cf stroom-jks.tar stroom-jks
 mv stroom-jks.tar /stroomdata/stroom-data-p01
 ```

-then on the another node, say `stroomp01.strmdev00.org`, as the stroomuser we extract the data.
+Then on the another node, say `stroomp01.strmdev00.org`, as the stroomuser we extract the data.

 ```bash
 sudo -i -u stroomuser
 cd ~stroomuser